5 minutes for you: Motivating mantras to build workplace confidence

 Step 1: Find your mantra

-The first and most important step is selecting a mantra.
-As well as homing in on what you want to achieve, it needs to be something you can remember easily.
+The first and most important step is creating a mantra that resonates with you.
+As well as honing in on what you want to achieve, it needs to be something you can remember easily.
 There are books and online resources to help you find the perfect phrase for you.
-Some popular ones include:

-“I am capable, I am courageous, I am kind.”
+“I am capable, I am useful, I am skilled.”

 “I believe in my potential”